planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 Making an attribute change
 --------------------------

-We are all set up now, so now it's time to do some work!
+Now it's time to do some editing!

 There are gaps in the bicycling system in Portland.
-One of the most famous is the "Sellwood Gap" , a one-mile long break in the Springwater Corridor, a 20 mile long rail-trail that stretches from the Willamette River to the very edge of the metropolitan area.
+One of the most famous is the "Sellwood Gap", a one-mile long break in the Springwater Corridor, which is a 20 mile long rail-trail that stretches from the Willamette River to the very edge of the metropolitan area.

 Zoom in to this area.
 To find the Sellwood Gap, find the multi-use trail that parallels the river on the east side.
 Follow it south to the point where it curves away from the river.